AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/declutter-account.md

 ## Wrapping up

 That is it!
 Your [!DNL MBI] account should now be tidier and easier to navigate for you and your team.
-For more best practices including optimizing your update time and database, click [here](../best-practices.md).
+For more best practices including optimizing your update time and database, see [Best Practices](../best-practices.md).